 There are constant distractions when you begin working towards your goals.
 Unending waves of temptation to NOT do what matters.
 You will need to shut off all these distractions and concentrate on getting more done.

 It’s not hard getting focused.
-Staying focused though, maybe challenging.
-There are so many ways to develop the discipline.
+Staying focused though may be challenging.
+There are so many ways to develop discipline.
 One of them is to manage your time more effectively.
-If you say that you will dedicate 3 hours of every Saturday for working on your tasks, then do just that.
-No facebook, no going out, no watching movies, just you and your goals for the next 3 hours.
+If you say that you will dedicate 3 hours of every Saturday to working on your tasks, then do just that.
+No Facebook, no going out, no watching movies, just you and your goals for the next 3 hours.